-We’ve already established the absence of NordVPN Netflix troubles, but we’d also like to give you some numbers.
-In 2016, Netflix launched their own free speed test (https://fast.com) to measure users’ connections to Netflix servers.
+We’ve already established that NordVPN unlocks various Netflix catalogs.
+Yet we’d also like to give you some numbers.
+In 2016, Netflix launched its own free speed test (https://fast.com) to measure their users’ connections to Netflix servers.
 We’ll skip the more obscure details and focus on download speed.

 According to the Netflix website, the recommended download speeds are:

 - 0.5 Mbps – Required broadband connection speed

 - 1.5 Mbps – Recommended broadband connection speed

 - 3.0 Mbps – Recommended for SD quality